AOSC-Archive/AOSCNet/README.md

 Also, when updating the DNS record, please add another entry with your arch/role.
 See existing entries as a reference.

+## Transit
+All transits contain all hosts file within the region (cn or world).

+Currently the following transits are in use

+* staphus - PA, US, Verizon, IPv4 only
+* staphnl - AMS, NL, Online.net, IPv4/v6

+_Although staphcn is also acting as a transit, it does NOT have a clearnet IP address, and can only peer with machines with a clearnet IP address._

+**Peering between CN and anywhere else has its own risk.
+AOSCNet is not responsible for any damage or legal issue caused by it.**

 ## IP Assignment